fshostme/docs/docs/cs2/becomeadmin.md

 | `/css_addadmin [PlayerName\|SteamID64] VIP` | Gives player VIP role |
 | `/css_removeRole Owner` | Deletes Owner role |
 | `/css_roles` | Lists all roles |

+## Web version
+**Manage in-game admins from the web**

+You can now add and remove in-game admins from the server edit page.
+You'll see their Steam profile avatar and name so you can tell who is who.

+Just head to the edit form, then click "Manage Admins".